Native American Burial Grounds and Controversy: Artifacts, Pipelines and the Economy

 Parodies and Conspiracy Theory

 The Onion News Network, an entertaining Mad Magazine type of parody of American TV news magazines, broadcast an interesting show in late 2013.
-Their contention is that the US economy failed, because the entire country was built upon Native American burial grounds.
+Their contention was that the US economy failed, because the entire country was built upon Native American burial grounds.

 Native American burial mounds and other native burying places are blamed for much that is negative in the USA.
 We hear frequently about hauntings and curses caused by houses and businesses built on top of native burial grounds.

 Sinkholes and missing persons are sometimes blamed on these numerous burial place.So many unmarked graves of American Civil War casualties, slaves, and Native Americans exist in North Carolina, that the state funded a large project to trace and mark them all.
-"Indian" mascots hav become a hot button discussion topic.
+"Indian" mascots have become a hot button discussion topic.
 Problems in completing petroleum pipelines are also connected to Indigenous nations by American news media, even though The Onion is a parody.

-American Economic Recovery
+American Economic Recovery After 2010

 In the mid-2010s, the American public and the Presidential Administration were both frustrated with economic recovery post the Great Recession.They were annoyed by problems with national healthcare as well.
 The Onion parody mentioned above was a humorous toss of all the nation's problems onto the grave of Native North Americans, which graves have long been the basis for superstitions touting related bad luck and hauntings or other paranormal activity that constitute "bad luck.".